risc0/risc0-ethereum/steel/docs/what-is-steel.md

 On-chain execution is limited by the gas limit per block.
 This is fine for simple execution, but most real-world applications require significantly more capability than what is currently available, even on layer 2 rollups.
 With Steel, developers can carry out the same EVM execution they would on-chain, but at a much larger scale.
 This EVM execution is within a boundless and verifiable environment off-chain within the zkVM, allowing for an unprecented amount of scaling for EVM applications.

-To describe how Steel replaces on-chain execution with on-chain verification of EVM execution proofs, we will walk through a simple example: a counter variable is incremented if, and only if, the ERC20 balance of a certain account is larger than 1.
+To describe how Steel replaces on-chain execution with on-chain verification of smart contract execution proofs, we will walk through a simple example: a counter variable is incremented if, and only if, the ERC20 balance of a certain account is larger than 1.

 This example is purely instructive and by simplifying the execution, we can focus on understanding the specifics of Steel.